xinkecf35/overthinkingcode/assets/_posts/2021/2021-12-28-experience-with-chalice-part-1.md

 ### Hacking our way towards a Chalice Tool

 Fortunately, Please has pretty decent Python rules, and thus I was able to hack my way towards a solution.
-Ultimately, what I did was first have Please to pull and download the Chalice package, and introspected the wheel to look at the entry point specification.
+Ultimately, what I did was first have Please pull the Chalice package.
+I then introspected the wheel to look at the entry point specification.
 From there, I created a `python_binary` rule where the only contents were the Chalice library as defined with a `pip_library` rule and a `main.py` file that imports the relevant function to invoke the Chalice CLI.

-One thing of note is that I needed to set `zip_unsafe` as Chalice performs filesystem operations to work, and thus doesn't behave well if it is not first extracted from the PEX produced by the `python_binary` rule.
+One thing of note is that I needed to set `zip_unsafe` as Chalice performs filesystem operations to work, and thus doesn't behave well the PE produced by the `python_binary` rule is not first extracted.

 ```Python
 # The chalice binary main file.
 Note how it's just import of a module & function